A market mechanism for Southeast Asia's energy transition

 the system you have.

-Long-term PPAs fix generation entitlements for decades.
+Long-term PPAs fix generation rights for decades.
 Even where renewable energy is cheaper, contracted coal output must still be honored.
 SPARC gives ministries a decarbonization tool that operates within the existing contractual architecture rather than against it.

 The PPA remains legally intact.
 Capacity availability remains unchanged.
 The delivery obligation for a defined stream of MWh shifts to eligible lower-emission generators through direct agreements between parties.
-Coal operators participate because they retain their margin while reducing cost and risk.
+Coal operators participate because they retain their profit margin while reducing cost and risk.
 No upfront government capital required.

 Compatible with NDC reporting SPARC is designed for alignment with Paris Agreement carbon accounting frameworks including Article 6 considerations.